ds828/py-telegram-bot-client/README.md

 I reckon it is lightweight, fast, full implement and only **urllib3** dependent.
 It is running well for https://t.me/daolebot from https://daole.me

+## Update 5.6.0
+Update for Telegram Bot API 5.6 using loop.run_in_executor for synchronous functions

 ## Update 5.5.11
 fix bugs